YaLTeR/hl-capture/README.md

 - 32-bit SDL2.
 - 32-bit OpenCL.

+## Usage
+First of all, make sure **not** to connect to multiplayer servers with hl-capture loaded, as this could cause a VAC ban.

+Download or build `libhl_capture.so`.
+Get the full path to the folder where you put it (for example, by running `pwd` from the terminal in that folder).

+The easiest way of loading hl-capture is going into Half-Life's properties by right clicking it in Steam's game list, then pressing Set Launch Options, and entering `LD_PRELOAD=/full/path/to/your/libhl_capture.so %command%`.
+Launch Half-Life through Steam and verify that hl-capture is loaded by checking that `cap_` console commands and variables exist.
+Make sure to clear the launch options after you're done using hl-capture to not get VAC banned accidentally by connecting to a multiplayer server with hl-capture loaded.

+Another way is by using a shell script to run Half-Life.
+Download [this example script](https://gist.github.com/YaLTeR/262d60eef7933f8c61e122cde0c548cb), change the variables inside appropriately, mark it as executable.
+Then launch Half-Life with hl-capture by running the shell script.

 ## Goals
 - High capturing speed.
 - Compatibility with TASes, including those utilizing engine restarts and RNG manipulation.